 Traditional brush car washes

 The traditional automatic car wash uses a post of rotating foam arms that slap your car more than an episode of The Three Stooges.
-Add soap and water and presto you have an automatic automobile abuse device disguised as a car wash!
+The damage these foam appendages alone can do to your vehicle is only compounded by the conditions of an automatic car wash.

+The truck before you may have just dumped a metric ton of dirt and gravel into the brushes from his offroad adventure.
 Now on top of Moe going to town on your paint, he’s also grinding mother nature’s trail mix into your clear coat.
-Clearly, this is not the best method of quickly cleaning up your car.

 Touchless (soft touch) car washes

-Sure the cloth is softer than the foam.
-Theoretically then, it should do less harm.
-Sound logic but it’s also incorrect.
 The soft cloth is more likely to hang on to the dirt and grime from the previous cars.
 This makes those soft cloth bristles more like 240 grit sandpaper, giving you more scratches and swirl marks than you can shake a stick at.

 Touch-free car washes

-For instance, to compensate for not being able to physically touch your car two things have to happen.
-First, the water pressure has to be raised considerably just to knock off any loose debris.
+For instance, to compensate for not being able to physically touch your car two things have to happen:

-Second, to have a prayer at cleaning the car, harsh chemicals are used in hopes of breaking down the dirt, dust, and road grime.
 Moreover, the chemicals used aren’t specific to the surface being cleaned – the soap being used to clean the wheels is also being used on the paint, vinyl, rubber, plastic, and glass.

 There’s a reason companies develop specific products for the different areas of the vehicle.
-And there’s always at least one strip of dirt down the side of the car that the car wash couldn’t remove properly.

 Coin-operated car washes